JarodBoone/pipeline/README.md

 # pipeline
 Verilog files specifying a pipelined RISC-V processor.
-Build for the Altera DE2 FPGA and using the Quartus II software suite
+Build for the Altera DE2 FPGA and using the Quartus II software suite.
+I had a stable operating frequency of about 30MHz so we will mark our improvements against that benchmark

 ## How to install
 - Clone the repository